lavanet/lava-sdk/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-A single instance of the LavaSDK establishes a connection with a specific blockchain network using a single RPC interface. _Need multiple chains or use multiple RPC interfaces?
+A single instance of the SDK establishes a connection with a specific blockchain network using a single RPC interface. _Need multiple chains or use multiple RPC interfaces?
 Create multiple instances._

-To use the LavaSDK library, you will first need to initialize it.
+To use the SDK, you will first need to initialize it.

 ```typescript
 const lavaSDK = await new LavaSDK({